-Gulf Region Aboriginal Corporation (GRAC) is the RNTBC for the Lardil, Yangkaal, Kaiadilt and Gangalidda People, managing the rights and interests the subject of the determinations made in The Lardil Peoples v State of Queensland (QUD207/1997) and Lardil, Yangkaal, Gangalidda & Kaiadilt Peoples v State of Queensland (QUD7/2006).
+Gulf Region Aboriginal Corporation (GRAC) is the RNTBC for the Lardil, Yangkaal, Kaiadilt and Gangalidda People, managing the rights and interests the subject of the determinations made in Lardil Peoples v State of Queensland (QUD207/1997) and Lardil, Yangkaal, Gangalidda & Kaiadilt Peoples v State of Queensland (QUD7/2006).
 During this period CLCAC assisted GRAC to undertake the following activities:

 - 1. Receive and respond to future act notifications; - 2.
-Conduct community and general meetings; - 3.
+Conduct community (native title holder) and general meetings (8 meetings in total); - 3.
 Maintain a future acts and a native title holder database; - 4.
-Comply with its CATSI obligations, including holding its AGM on 7 December 2015.
+Comply with its CATSI obligations, including holding its AGM on 29 November 2016.

-Number of GRAC Board meetings held = 6
+Number of GRAC Board meetings held = 7